Illegal! magazine (Photo via Illegal! Twitter)

 But UK launch editor Louis Jensen, a chirpy 26-year-old from Hastings who I met after he's just been on Channel 5's The Wright Stuff to defend the magazine from the tabloid fury, said Illegal! will not just be sold by homeless drug users, but by any drug users as long as they are up for it.
 He said the magazine's chief aim is to "educate people and open up a conversation about drugs".

 "We need this kind of information in the UK.
-It's like sex education," he told me.
+It's like sex education," he said.
 "Research has shown that the more young people are taught about the realities of sex, the less likely they will get an STD.
 The same goes with drug education.
 The more information they have, the less likely the will be to suffer harm or die."

 In London Illegal! is selling for £3.50 a copy, has nine vendors and a print run of 2,000.
 This special launch edition is a how-to guide for "safer and more enjoyable drug use" with arty illustrations.
 Written by the respected addictions specialist Dr Adam Winstock using responses from his Global Drug Survey, it covers the use of cannabis, cocaine, ecstasy, alcohol and new psychoactive substances.